Making sense of the numbers: Greater proportion of unvaccinated are being hospitalized

 When looking at the numbers of vaccinated and unvaccinated people among COVID-19-related hospitalizations, it’s important to put these figures into context, Labos said.
 Approximately 7.39 million Quebec residents aged five and older have their first dose of the COVID-19 vaccine, and 6.93 million residents have their first two doses.
 Although 118 of the COVID-19 patients newly admitted to hospital were fully vaccinated, when divided by the total number of fully vaccinated people in Quebec, this represents a rate of about 17 hospitalizations per one million people.

-With 32 unvaccinated COVID-19 patients in hospital out of a total of about 810,000 unvaccinated people in the province aged five and older at the time, this represents about 39.5 hospitalizations per one million people.
+With about 32 COVID-19 patients in hospital that were unvaccinated or only recently received their first dose, out of a total of about 810,000 unvaccinated people in the province aged five and older at the time, this represents approximately 39.5 hospitalizations per one million people.

 “The unvaccinated make up a greater proportion of the hospitalized patients,” he said.
 “It's really about adjusting for the fact that you have different population sizes.”